8307084692

 Who performs pediatric occupational therapy?

-A pediatric OT is a highly trained healthcare professional with a specialty in pediatrics and child development.
-They require a Master's Degree in Occupational Therapy from a university, are nationally and state-licensed and report to a credentialing board.
-Pediatric occupational therapists can work in hospitals, homes, clinics, rehabilitation centers, schools and work with people of all ages.
+A pediatric occupational therapist (OT) is a highly trained healthcare professional specializing in pediatrics and child development.
+They hold a master’s degree in Occupational Therapy from a university, are both nationally certified and state-licensed, and report to a credentialing board.
+Pediatric occupational therapists can work in hospitals, homes, clinics, rehabilitation centers, and schools, and they may serve individuals of all ages.

-The OT profession also encompasses Certified Occupational Therapy Assistants (COTAs) who operate under an OTs evaluation/plan of care and are supervised by an occupational therapist.
-COTAs complete an associate's degree from an accredited program and are also licensed and report to a credentialing board.
+The OT profession also includes Certified Occupational Therapy Assistants (COTAs), who work under an OT’s evaluation and plan of care, with supervision from a licensed occupational therapist.
+COTAs complete an associate degree from an accredited program, are licensed, and report to a credentialing board.

-All OTs and COTAs are required to continually take educational courses to keep up with effective interventions and relevant advancement of research.
+All OTs and COTAs are required to complete ongoing educational courses to stay current with effective interventions and advancements in research.

 What does an OT evaluation look like?

 The first visit is an evaluation.
-During this session, your child’s therapist will use a scored assessment that reviews your child’s skills compared to average skills at their age.
+During this session, your child’s therapist will use a standardized, scored assessment to review your child’s skills and compare them to typical developmental milestones for their age.

-The OT will then observe your child’s behavior and skills as they play and move around the clinic.
-Examples of what your child might do during this first occupational therapy visit include:
+The OT will also observe your child’s behavior and abilities as they play and move around the clinic.
+Activities your child might do during their first occupational therapy visit include:

 • Writing or coloring